z4kn4fein/stashbox/docs/_glossary.md

 # Glossary
-The following definitions are used in the documentation.
+The following terms and definitions are used in this documentation.

 ## Service Type | Implementation Type
 The *Service type* is usually an interface or an abstract class type used for service resolution or dependency injection.
 The *Implementation type* is the actual type registered to the *Service type*.
 A registration maps the *Service type* to an *Implementation type*.
 The *Implementation type* must implement or extend the *Service type*.